Yvon Buissereth

-Yvon Buissereth was a Haitian politician.
+Yvon Buissereth (10 September 1961 – 7 August 2022) was a Haitian politician.
 He was assassinated in 2022 amidst unrest in the country.
-A former senator, he became a social housing official.
+A former senator from Fanmi Lavalas, he became a social housing official.
 He was found dead along with his nephew by their burned vehicle.
 Officials blamed gang violence.
 He became a senator in 2006.
 He represented Haiti's South Department.
 He and his nephew were killed in Laboule 12, a commune in Pétion-Ville.
 Politician Eric-Jean Baptiste was killed a couple of months later in the same area.